 \begin{definition} Let $\Gamma$ be a Schreier graph for a triple $(G, T, H)$.
 A \textit{Schreier surface associated to $(G,T,H)$} is a surface $S=S_\Gamma(\Pi)\connsumv \Omega_v$ where $\Pi$ has exactly one boundary component and is not a disk, and $\{\Omega_v\}$ is any collection of surfaces, only finitely many of which have boundary. \end{definition}

-We use Schreier graphs in our construction rather than simply Cayley graphs to demonstrate the large class of surfaces our results apply to.
-When $\Pi$ is compact, the surface $S_{\Gamma}(\Pi)$ will have the same end space as the graph $\Gamma$.
-A Cayley graph for a finitely generated group will have $1,$ $2$ or a Cantor set of ends.
+Using the more general class of Schreier graphs, rather than just Cayley graphs, to construct surfaces in this fashion broadens the class of surfaces our results apply to.
+For example, when $\Pi$ is compact, the surface $S_{\Gamma}(\Pi)$ will have the same end space as the graph $\Gamma$.
+A Cayley graph for a finitely generated group has $1,$ $2$ or a Cantor set of ends.
 On the other hand, there are many more possibilities for a Schreier graph; any regular graph with even degree can be realized as a Schreier graph \cite{Gro77, Lub95}.
-For example, there are Schreier graphs with any finite number of ends, or end spaces isomorphic to $\N \cup \{\infty\}$ or $\{-\infty\}\cup \Z \cup \{\infty\}$, and so our construction yields surfaces with these end spaces, as well.
+Thus, there are Schreier graphs with any finite number of ends, or end spaces isomorphic to $\N \cup \{\infty\}$ or $\{-\infty\}\cup \Z \cup \{\infty\}$.
+This implies that there are Schreier surfaces with these end spaces as well.
 See \Cref{fig:SchreierExs} for two examples of Schreier graphs that cannot be realized as Cayley graphs.

-We are now ready to define a \emph{multipush} on a Schreier surface.
+We now move to defining a homeomorphism called a \emph{multipush} on a Schreier surface.

 \begin{definition} Let $\Gamma = \Gamma(G,T, H)$ be a Schreier graph.
 Fix a surface $\Pi$ with exactly one boundary component.
 Let $S= S_\Gamma(\Pi)\connsumv\Omega_v$ be a Schreier surface.